KingBenny101/wcapp/README.md

 A cross-platform CLI tool to fetch and set wallpapers from the Incalculas wallpaper collection.

+> Not a single line of rust code was written by me.
+Purely vibecoded.

 **Features:**

 - Automatically fetches wallpapers from the configured repository